House history, starting 4 Feb 2020

 Where: Shropshire Archives, Castle Gates, Shrewsbury SY1 2AQ

-How to book: please contact: Museum Education, Shrewsbury Museum & Art Gallery, The Square, Shrewsbury SY1 1LH Tel: 01743 258881 or email: [email protected] (please contact the museum service direct rather than using the comments box)
+Now fully booked: we run courses regularly so to go on a waiting list, please contact: Museum Education, Shrewsbury Museum & Art Gallery, The Square, Shrewsbury SY1 1LH Tel: 01743 258881 or email: [email protected] (please contact the museum service direct rather than using the comments box)